tusharmahajan21/EDA_Project1/README.md

 # EDA_Project1

-## Below files include the R code as well as teh plots that are needed.
+## Below files include the R code as well as the plots that are needed.